kimlan1510/Makapointment/README.md

 ## Description

 This is an Android application that allows users to search for local barber shops and make appointment to a selected barber shop.
+This is a work in progress.

 ## Screenshots
 Shops page <br/>